suda7788/AcuGPT-Agent/README.md

 # AcuGPT

-**🔬 A Rapid Framework for Domain-Specific Agent Construction: An Application to Acupuncture-Based Infertility Treatment**
+**🔬 AcuGPT-Agent: An LLM-Powered Intelligent System for Acupuncture-Based Infertility Treatment**
 **📅 Estimated completion time of open source project: end of 2025**

 ---